haneen-al/cybersecurity-home-lab/01-windows-server/active-directory.md

 - Runs administrative domain services for any device under its domain
 - Acts as a central security authority and database for the network
 - Verifies user identities (authentication)
-- Grants/denies access to network resources like files and printers (authorization) As one could imagine, a Windows server acting as an AD DC is essential to any enterprise network.
+- Grants/denies access to network resources like files and printers (authorization) <br>

+As one could imagine, a Windows server acting as an AD DC is essential to any enterprise network.

 ## Implementation + Results